 - Stock Options remaining: The total number of stock options available for any new shareholders who might join in the future.

-In the cap table, first the founders of the company are listed, then the executives and then the other employees who hold equity of the company.
-After these, the investors are listed which includes any venture capitalists, or angel investors who own shares of the company.
 With the format of the cap table and what it holds, how do you use it for making the right decision in issuing another stock option or shares to new staff?
-Well, here are the four questions that would help you as you are hiring new staff or selling a share of the company, as you keep tabs on the cap table for your company:
+Well, here are four questions that would help you as you hire new staff or sell a share of the company, as you keep tabs on the cap table for your company:

 How many outstanding shares are there?

-When looking at the equity of the company, this has to be the very first question.
-For example, if a person has just four hundred shares out of 1 million shares of the company, they have a little of the company.
+When looking at the equity of the company, this has to be the very first question that comes to mind.
+For example, if a person has just four hundred out of 1 million shares of the company, they own very little of the company.
 On the other hand, if the person has four out of twenty shares of the company, then they hold a huge part of the business.
 Issuing another share means diluting the shares of the existing shareholders as well as your profits.

 Which type of investors are purchasing the shares?

 The company’s longevity and main decision making depends entirely on the types of shareholders the company has.
 Learn all about the investors and then agree on issuing shares to them, as they would be a big part of the company later on, and you do not want to lose the company or make wrong decisions.

 What is the exercise price of your company’s share option at the current period?

 The price at which you would sell the options of your company is the exercise price.
 The prices would change when the value of the company changes, as they are based entirely on the fair market price and are non-negotiable.

 What is the vesting schedule you offer?